reza-bcw/nirvanalab/README.md

 `dstat` reflects total host-level disk behavior and captures short-lived bursts.
 In this data set, **NirvanaLab showed significantly larger burst spikes**, especially on writes.

-However, this does **not** mean NirvanaLab has the better storage platform.
-When correlated with `ioping` and `iostat`, the evidence suggests:

 - NirvanaLab experiences larger burst behavior
 - but its target storage path (`vdb` / `/data`) is less responsive and less consistent
 - while Latitude sustains heavier workload more efficiently on the target data volume